 The endowed award was established in 2007 by The John and Judy Bragg Family Foundation, in consultation with the Fisher Family, to honour Mr. Neil Fisher (BA Acadia 1954; BED Acadia 1955) who taught John Bragg at Oxford High School.
 Neil was a proud Acadia Axeman Basketball Player.

-Established in 2019 by Lyn Tait Pirquet (’75) in memory of her husband John Pirquet, the Newfoundland Award is granted to entering students from Atlantic Canada, with a preference for Newfoundland, whose financial and family circumstances would not otherwise allow them to attend university.
+Established in 2019 by Lyn Tait Pirquet (’75) in memory of her husband John Pirquet, the NL Award is granted to entering students from Atlantic Canada, with a preference for Newfoundland and Labrador, whose financial and family circumstances would not otherwise allow them to attend university.
 This award is available on a renewable basis.

 Lyn Tait was inspired by scholarship support she received as a student at Acadia in the 1970s.
 Her BA in Economics and Political Science gave her a strong foundation for graduate studies and a career in public service, mainly in postsecondary education planning and intergovernmental relations.